wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * https://www.consul.io/docs/intro/vs/serf
    <br /><br />

 To ensure that data is distributed with reliable communication not assumed, Consul uses the <a target="_blank" href="https://en.wikipedia.org/wiki/Gossip_protocol">Gossip protocol</a> powered by the multi-platform <a target="_blank" href="https://www.serf.io/">Serf</a> <a target="_blank" href="https://github.com/hashicorp/serf">library open-sourced by HashiCorp at https://github.com/hashicorp/serf</a> (writte in Golang).
+The <a target="_blank" href="https://consul.io/docs/architecture/gossip/">Gossip protocol</a> is used by the Serf library. which is a modified version of the SWIM (Scalable Weakly-consistent Infection-style Process Group Membership) protocol.

 Serf provides for:

-   * Membership information which enable servers to perform cross-datacenter requests
+   * Events broadcasting to perform cross-datacenter requests based on  Membership information

-   * Events broadcasting

    * Failure detection to gracefully handle loss of connectivity

 If Vault is not used, do it the hard way: